 The Company’s core growth focus is in the Doolgunna – Bryah Basin region of Western Australia, where Sandfire continues to progress a tightly focused, multi-disciplined exploration program to test for extensions to the known cluster of VMS (volcanogenic massive sulphide) deposits at DeGrussa and to unlock the broader potential its tenements for additional VMS discoveries.

-Following a series of acquisitions and joint venture agreements, Sandfire’s Greater Doolgunna Project now comprises an aggregate contiguous exploration area of 1,700km2, which includes a strike length of more than 65km of highly prospective VMS lithologies.
+Following a series of acquisitions and joint venture agreements, Sandfire’s Greater Doolgunna Project now comprises 5,846km2.
 The Company has an annual exploration budget of A$20 million allocated to the DeGrussa – Doolgunna – Bryah Basin region.

 Beyond this, Sandfire is pursuing growth and business development initiatives through a series of strategic investments, farm-in joint ventures and exploration alliances.

-In North America, Sandfire has secured a cornerstone 36% interest in Tintina Resources (TSX-V: TAU), a growth-focused Vancouver-based copper company which is developing the 100%-owned and leased Black Butte Copper Project, located in central Montana, USA – one of the highest grade undeveloped copper projects in North America.
+In North America, Sandfire has a 61% interest in Tintina Resources (TSX-V: TAU), a growth-focused Vancouver-based copper company which is developing the 100%-owned and leased Black Butte Copper Project, located in central Montana, USA – one of the highest grade undeveloped copper projects in North America.

 Across Australia, Sandfire is pursuing new growth opportunities through a series of low-risk, low-cost farm-in joint ventures – each with the potential to deliver a major new discovery.
 The Company has an annual exploration budget of A$10 million for its Australian regional exploration projects.